milessabin/spray-json-shapeless/README.md

 __:ivy-compile-conf "...."__<br/>
 __:ivy-runtime-conf "...."__
+__:ivy-test-conf "...."__

-* Specify the names of dependency profiles to be used for compilation and runtime scenarios.
+* Specify the names of dependency profiles to be used for compilation, runtime, and testing scenarios.
 Only necessary if you have custom configurations!
 <br/>